UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Is it mandatory to have health insurance in Delaware?

-Per the Affordable Care Act (ACA), Delaware residents are required to have health insurance coverage, although there are no individual penalties for failure to do so.
+Per the Affordable Care Act (ACA), Delaware residents must have health insurance coverage, although there are no individual penalties for failure to do so.

 Who is eligible for Delaware Medicaid?